Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Of all the errors new keepers make, these three have the greatest impact on axolotl health and should be corrected right away:

-1. Incorrect temperature: Water above 20°C is the leading cause of axolotl stress and health issues
+1. Incorrect temperature: Water above 20°C increases stress and can worsen other issues

 2. Overfeeding: Leads to obesity, poor water quality, and digestive problems